SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 have to suffer in the coming years.
 The Entente war effort led to democratic victories, but did not promote the liberty of their citizens.

-## In addition, the new post-war Europen states was not conducive to liberty
+## In addition, the new post-war European entities was not conducive to liberty

 The new and democratic German republic, who professed their own ideals, did not feel responsible or attached to the previous regime (Palmer